 Solange specialises in and is heavily committed to nationality and immigration law.
 She does external policy and strategic work to improve the condition and rights of migrants and their family members.
 Her main areas of interest are working with migrant children and children born to migrant parents, domestic violence, citizenship and legal aid.

-In 2014, Solange was nominated Legal Aid Lawyer of the Year (LALY) in the immigration category.
-This year, Solange has been nominated Legal Aid Lawyer of the Year in the Children’s Rights category.
+In 2014, Solange was shortlisted Legal Aid Lawyer of the Year in the immigration category.
+Solange is the 2017 Legal Aid Lawyer of the Year in the Children’s Rights category.

 She is a contributor to the Legal Aid LAG Handbook and member of the Advisory Board for Rights of Women (ROW).